Last updated: November 26, 2024

 Intrinsic Value of the Ecosphere

-Orbiocentrism extends the value accorded to life (as seen in biocentrism) to include the non-living elements of the planet—the atmosphere, the global ocean, water cycles, biogeochemical cycles, and more.
-The non-living elements are seen not merely as passive backdrops but as active participants in Earth's grand narrative, influencing and being influenced by the living world.
+Orbiocentrism extends the value accorded to life (as seen in biocentrism) to include the non-living elements of the planet — the atmosphere, the global ocean, water cycles, biogeochemical cycles, and more.
+The non-living elements are seen not merely as passive backdrops but as active participants in Earth’s grand narrative, influencing and being influenced by the living world.
+This claim finds a rigorous foundation in the concept of autopoiesis — the ecosphere’s capacity to continuously produce and maintain itself as an organized whole (Frank et al. 2022).
+The living and non-living components of Earth are not separable systems in parallel but form a single self-organizing entity whose value arises from its very capacity to sustain the conditions for its own existence.

 Planetary Stewardship